meshadaptation/pragmatic/README.md

 The toolkit is written in C++ but also provides interfaces for Fortran.
-The 2D version has been interfaced with Dolfin (3D integration under development) and integration with PETSc/DMPlex is planed.
+The 2D version has been interfaced with Dolfin (3D integration under development) and integration with PETSc/DMPlex is planned.
 One of the design goals of PRAgMaTIc is to develop highly scalable algorithms for clusters of multi-core and many-core nodes.
 PRAgMaTIc uses OpenMP for thread parallelism and MPI for domain decomposition parallelisation.